metricly/hugo-www-site/content/blog/posts/2017/05-16_java-monitoring-for-application.md

 StatsD was originally developed by the engineers at Etsy, and is a simple NodeJS daemon that listens for messages, extracts metrics, and can then be used to push the data to a datastore, or a monitoring service like Metricly.

-The original StatsD offering has been used as a reference implementation for some other projects, including [Netuitive StatsD](/statsd-metricly-advanced-monitoring/).
-If you already have a StatsD server, you can configure it to push metrics to Netuitive.
-If you don't yet have a StatsD server, one is installed as part of the Netuitive [Linux Agent](https://help.app.netuitive.com/Content/Integrations/linux.htm).
+The original StatsD offering has been used as a reference implementation for some other projects, including [Metricly StatsD](/statsd-metricly-advanced-monitoring/).
+If you already have a StatsD server, you can configure it to push metrics to Metricly.
+If you don't yet have a StatsD server, one is installed as part of the Metricly [Linux Agent](https://docs.metricly.com/integrations/agents/linux-agent/).

-The [Netuitive RESTful API](/inside-metricly-api/) allows developers to interact with Netuitive, both to push metrics into the Netuitive system and to retrieve information programmatically.
-Metrics are received in the form of events, which are in turn digested by the Netuitive system, and are made available for use in Java [monitoring dashboards](/devops-dashboard-best-practices) and Netuitive's other analytical offerings.
+The [Metricly RESTful API](/inside-metricly-api/) allows developers to interact with Metricly, both to push metrics into the Metricly system and to retrieve information programmatically.
+Metrics are received in the form of events, which are in turn digested by the Metricly system, and are made available for use in Java [monitoring dashboards](/devops-dashboard-best-practices) and Metricly's other analytical offerings.

 Let's look at each of the integrations in more detail.